viamrobotics/docs/docs/registry/upload/_index.md

 {{% alert title="Note" color="note" %}}

-If for some reason you need to delete a module and the delete option is unavailable to you, please [contact our support team](https://support.viam.com/hc/en-us) for assistance.
+If you need to delete a module and the delete option is unavailable to you, please [contact our support team](https://support.viam.com/hc/en-us) for assistance.

 {{% /alert %}}